LeaKats/semicompAFT/README.md

 ## Example for running the estimation procedure
-Example for running the estimation procedure based on a simulated data found in script named "example_with_simulated_data".
+Example for running the estimation procedure based on a simulated data found in the script named "example_with_simulated_data".